klei/gulp-inject/README.md

 ### Injecting files contents based on file path

 In order to inject files based on file path you have to provide custom `starttag` which includes `{{path}}`.
 Additionally, in order to inject file contents include `transform` function, that will return file contents as string.
 You also have to omit `{read: false}` option of `gulp.src` in this case.
-Path can be either absolute, or relative in which case you should use `relative:true`.
+Path can be either absolute, or relative in which case you should set [`options.relative`] to true.
 Example below shows how to inject contents of html partials into `index.html`:

 ***Code:***